NextGen Program

 NextGen Program Scope

-The Ontario Curling Council (OCC) and its member associations, the Ontario Curling Association (CurlON) and the Northern Ontario Curling Association (NOCA) are committed to the growth and development of competitive athletes with the intent of putting Ontario and Northern Ontario athletes on national and international podiums for years to come.
+The Ontario Curling Council (OCC) and its member associations, the Curling Ontario and the Northern Ontario Curling Association (NOCA) are committed to the growth and development of competitive athletes with the intent of putting Ontario and Northern Ontario athletes on national and international podiums for years to come.

 The OCC is also working closely with Curling Canada and the Canadian Sport Institute of Ontario (CSIO) to identify athletes who are specifically tracking towards potential Olympic podium performances in the next 2-3 quadrennials.
 The OCC will work in concert with Curling Canada to develop athletes and feed Curling Canada’s National Next Gen Program.